A Reliable Guide to Plan Vacation with Accessible Transit

 December 9, 2016 by dccinc

-With the winter weather right around the corner many people want to plan a trip to somewhere warm and sunny.
+With the winter weather right around the corner, many people want to plan a trip to somewhere warm and sunny.
 Everyone has a bucket list of places they would like to visit in their lifetime.
-Planning a vacation can be difficult and time consuming for abled-bodied individuals but it takes a bit more thought when people with disabilities want to take a trip.
-Travelling with a disability needs to accommodate accessibility requirements in order for people with disabilities to enjoy their vacation!
+Planning a vacation can be difficult and time-consuming for abled-bodied individuals but it takes a bit more thought when people with disabilities want to take a trip.
+Traveling with a disability needs to accommodate accessibility requirements in order for people with disabilities to enjoy their vacation!

 Here are some tips and tricks to help plan an enjoyable vacation: